Hundreds of German police raid properties of Hamas supporters in Berlin and across the country

 The raids, which mostly took place in Berlin, were meant to enforce the bans and to further investigate the groups, the German interior ministry said in a statement.

-A total of 15 properties were searched in Berlin and the states of Lower Saxony, North Rhine-Westphalia and Schleswig-Holstein.
+A total of 16 properties were searched by 500 police officers in Berlin and the states of Lower Saxony, North Rhine-Westphalia and Schleswig-Holstein.

 In Berlin alone, more than 300 police officers carried out searches at 11 locations in order to seize evidence and assets.
 Seven searches were related to Hamas and four to Samidoun.
 The searches mainly took place at the homes of supporters and the premises of a Palestinian association, German news agency dpa reported.